-The 50 Best American Whiskeys and Bourbons for the Fourth of July
+The 50 Best American Whiskeys and Bourbons You Can Buy Right Now

 A detailed rundown of our favorite bourbons, ryes, wheaters and Tennessee whiskeys ideal for celebrating the USA

-Whiskey is not an American invention, but the best domestic iterations certainly have their own fanciful backstories and flavor profiles (and we can claim bourbon and Tennessee whiskey as our own).
-Without spending too much time on a history lesson — though we suggest quickly familiarizing yourself with the Whiskey Rebellion, Nearest Green and the Bottled-in-Bond Act — we simply wanted to profile 50 American whiskeys we appreciate on this, our Independence Day weekend.
+Whiskey is not an American invention, but the best domestic iterations certainly have their own fanciful backstories and flavor profiles (we can claim bourbon and Tennessee whiskey as our own).
+Without spending too much time on a history lesson — though we suggest quickly familiarizing yourself with the Whiskey Rebellion, Nearest Green and the Bottled-in-Bond Act — we simply wanted to profile 50 of the best American whiskeys and bourbons we appreciate.

-As with any list, there are omissions (1792, Rittenhouse, Old Overholt and Willet immediately spring to mind).
-We didn’t have room for everything we like (see: those four brands we just mentioned) and I’m positive we outright forgot a few.
+As with any list, there are omissions (1792, Rittenhouse, Old Overholt, Kentucky Owl, Redemption and Willet immediately spring to mind).
+We didn’t have room for everything we like (Oak & Eden, Broken Barrel, Sweetens Cove) and we outright probably forgot a few.
 And one of the most popular whiskey brands we’re still not quite sure how to discuss.
 Then you’ve got our criteria for inclusion, which was admittedly pretty loose — many of these hail from a few select distilleries and the larger brands they supply, but others are tiny and regional.
 And even though we went with 50 for thematic reasons, we did not include a whiskey from each state (sorry, South Dakota).